Frequently Asked Questions

 We have several dental specialists called orthodontists that we will be happy to refer you to if teeth treatment with braces is necessary.

-There are a lot of reasons to keep the family’s teeth healthy.
-Here is a list of ways to keep teeth healthy regardless if you are a child or enjoying the golden years:
+There are a lot of reasons to keep your family’s teeth healthy.
+Here is a list of ways to keep teeth healthy regardless if you are a child or enjoying the Golden years:

 - Begin dental visits at an early age.
 3 years old is ideal!
 Believe it or not, 25% of children show evidence of decay before entering elementary school.
 An option to help prevent decay is to place a sealant or coating in the deep grooves of a child’s tooth.
 This can reduce the risk of getting a cavity significantly.

 - Use dental products that have the ADA (American Dental Association) logo on them.
-This includes toothpastes, mouth rinses and floss that can aid in reducing the risk of cavities and gu disease.
+This includes toothpastes, mouth rinses and floss that can aid in reducing the risk of cavities and gum disease.

 - Brush minimally two times per day and floss daily!

-- a super option for toothbrushes is a an electric toothbrush.
+- A super option for a toothbrush is a an electric toothbrush.
 Electric toothbrushes offer a wider handle to grip which works well for individuals with dexterity issues.
 There is a timer which increases the time that all ages brush as well.
 Studies show the improvement in oral hygiene with the use of an electric toothbrush.
 This means a decrease in gum disease and cavities as well.
 Ask any of our staff members for dental product recommendations.

 - Rinse with water or an antibacterial mouth rinse following eating if there is not a toothbrush available.
 Chewing sugar-free gum may also aid in rinsing food debris as the chewing stimulants your saliva which will then aid in decreasing gum disease and cavities.